 Aimed at offering you immediate, high-quality practical information whilst minimising time and expenditure associated with travelling, our digital training platform enables you to interact in real time with course directors and remotely network with your fellow participants.

-- Progress through the course with fellow participants as you would in a classroom
+- Classroom Experience: Progress with fellow participants as you would in an on-site class

 - Earn your Digital Certification and broadcast your achievements to your peers

 - Onboarding: Available for all attendees

 - Regulatory obligations of a Private Investigators (PI) – guidelines from GCP, IRB

 - PDPA, GDPR and equivalents globally

 - adults lacking capacity